terminusgps/terminusgps-notifications/_sources/guides/creating_a_live_notification.rst.txt

 * ``[2025-12-31 13:04:29] [123 Main St] [Pete Truck] Your vehicle's speed exceeded 40mph.``
 * ``[2025-12-31 13:04:29] [Speed Demon] Your device was unhealthy.``

-.. note:: There should always be a date and time added to the message, but unit name and location may not be provided by Wialon when the notification is triggered.
+.. note:: There should always be a date and time added to the message, but unit name and location are optional.
+Depending on your notification configuration, Wialon may or may not provide these when your notification is triggered.

 13. Click the *Create Notification* button.
 You'll see a message confirming notification creation before you're redirected back to your `notification list`_.